On Weighted Orthogonal Learners for Heterogeneous Treatment Effects: Problem Setting and Notation

 \subsection{Retargeting for heterogeneous treatment effects estimation}

-Before discussing Neyman-orthogonality in Section \ref{Section3}, we would like to alert the reader to the fact that minimization of the mean-squared error (\ref{eqn1}) may not be relevant in populations where treatment or no-treatment are not feasible options for some.
-For instance, in the empirical example presented in the Section \ref{Section4} that inspired this work, we are interested in estimates of the effect of initiating renal replacement therapy (RRT) in acute kidney injury (AKI) patients at the intensive care unit (ICU), conditional on patient characteristics.
+Before discussing Neyman-orthogonality in Section \ref{Section3}, note that minimization of the mean-squared error (\ref{eqn1}) may not be relevant in populations where treatment or no-treatment are not feasible options for some.
+For instance, in the empirical example presented in Section \ref{Section4} that inspired this work, we are interested in estimates of the effect of initiating renal replacement therapy (RRT) in acute kidney injury (AKI) patients at the intensive care unit (ICU), conditional on patient characteristics.
 Such estimates could then be used by clinicians to decide whether or not to initiate treatment for particular patients.
 However, for many AKI patients at the ICU clinicians would never consider initiating RRT, based on their available characteristics.
 It is therefore not of much interest to minimize, as in (\ref{eqn1}), average mean squared error in the individual treatment effect $Y^1-Y^0$, averaged over the whole population of AKI patients at the ICU.
-Instead, one may rather wish to focus on the patient population with the highest uncertainty about the optimal treatment decision, as this is arguably exactly the patient population for which clinicians are in most need for treatment decision support. \\
+Instead, one may rather wish to focus on the patient population with the highest uncertainty about the optimal treatment decision, as this is arguably exactly the patient population for which clinicians are in most need of treatment decision support. \\

 One way to address this problem is through the use of weighted estimands \citep{Hirano2003, Crump2006} and retargeting, also used by \cite{Kallus2021} in the context of policy learning.
-The aim is to change the population on which we optimize the policy by reweighting individuals by a function of the covariates $X$ to generate a larger population in which all treatment options are plausible, so that treatment effects become easier to infer in this retargeted population.
-This also prioritizes the population of individuals for whom decisions need to be made. \\
+The idea is to change the population to a retargeted population in which all treatment options are plausible, and thus treatment effects are easier to infer; this is achieved by downweighting individuals for whom one treatment option is unlikely (based on their covariates $X$).
+Retargeting thus prioritizes the population of individuals for whom decisions need to be made.
+As shown in Lemma \ref{lemma2} below, this reweighting of the loss function does not change the minimizer, provided that $V = X$ and the function space $\mathcal{G}$ contains the CATE. \begin{lemma} Assume that $V = X$ and $\mathbb{E} \left( Y^1 - Y^0 \cond V \right) \in \mathcal{G}$.
+Then CATE is the minimizer of the population risk function over the function space $\mathcal{G}$, for each choice of the weight function $\omega \left( \cdot \right)$. \end{lemma} It follows from Lemma \ref{lemma2} that the population risk function (\ref{eqn4}) forms the basis for an entire class of CATE learners.
+These all deliver the CATE when $V = X$ and $\mathbb{E} \left( Y^1 - Y^0 \cond V \right) \in \mathcal{G}$, but may have drastically different behavior otherwise.
+For instance, in the case $V$ is a strict subset of the features $X$, (\ref{eqn4}) has a different minimizer